k3d3/crossbeam-arccell/README.md

 It is meant to be as fast and consistent as possible for load speed, at the expense of having inconsistent-timed and potentially very slow writes.

+The idea behind this STM is that we have an atomic pointer that is always pointing to valid data.
+This data should always be an atomic pointer dereference (and a pin) away.

+When the STM needs to be updated, the old value cannot be modified because it might be in use by other threads.
+Instead, the existing data must be cloned to a new location and modified there.
+Once a new value is ready, a compare-and-swap is performed on the atomic pointer, so all threads requesting data after that point will receive the newly-updated data.

+Loads should always be constant-time, even in the face of both load and update contention.

+Updates might take a long time, and the closure passed to it might run multiple times.
+This is because if the "old" value is updated before the closure finishes, the closure might overwrite up-to-date data and must be run again with said new data passed in.
+Additionally, memory reclamation of old STM values is performed at this point.

+If you want to set the STM data regardless of what is currently set, you can use the `set()` method.
+This call should be a lot quicker than update.

 ## Example

 ```rust